Close

 • Relax and indulge in a warm water bath.

-• At any given point if you feel uncomfortable or your body temperature rises while take baths, get out of the bath immediately.
+• At any given point, if you feel uncomfortable or your body temperature rises while taking baths, get out of the bath immediately.

 • Getting in and out of the bath may get tricky towards the end of pregnancy, you may ask for assistance to avoid accidents.